Copyright 2018-2023 Xanadu Quantum Technologies Inc.

 .. warning::

-``TrotterProduct`` does not automatically simplify the input Hamiltonian, allowing
+``TrotterProduct`` does not automatically simplify the input Hamiltonian.
+This allows

-for a more fine-grained control over the decomposition but also risking an increased
+for a more fine-grained control over the decomposition but also risks an increased

-runtime and number of gates required.
+runtime and/or number of gates.
 Simplification can be performed manually by

 applying :func:`~.simplify` to your Hamiltonian before using it in ``TrotterProduct``.